 Tirzepatide delays gastric emptying which may slow post meal glucose absorption and can lead to a beneficial effect on postprandial glycaemia.
 Tirzepatide induced delay in gastric emptying diminishes over time.

+Effect on cardiac structure

+In a cardiac magnetic resonance imaging substudy in patients with HFpEF and obesity, a reduction in left ventricular (LV) mass and paracardial fat was observed with tirzepatide treatment.

 Clinical efficacy and safety